euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 In order to be able to read images from various X-ray detectors, pyFAI relies on the [FabIO]_ library.
-Optional [OpenCL]_ acceleration is provided by [PyOpenCL]_ Graphical applications for calibration and integration rely on [matplotlib]_, [PyQt]_ and SciPy [Scipy]_ for image processing.
+Optional [OpenCL]_ acceleration is provided by [PyOpenCL]_ Graphical applications for calibration and integration rely on [matplotlib]_, [PyQt]_ and SciPy [SciPy]_ for image processing.
 A C compilers is needed to build the [Cython]_ code from sources.
 PyFAI is packaged and available in common Linux distributions like Debian and Ubuntu but it is also tested and functionnal under Windows and MacOSX.
-The software library has already been adopted by four synchrotrons in Europe and in the United States of America as well as a few academic laboratories.

 Conclusions
 ===========

 This contribution shows how one of the most central algorithm in crystallography has been implemented in Python, optimized in Cython and ported to manycore architectures thanks to PyOpenCL.
-50x speed-up have been observed by switching from binary code to OpenCL code running on GPUs.
+15x speed-up have been observed by switching from binary code to OpenCL code running on GPUs (400x vs NumPy).
 Some of the best performances were obtained on a mid-range consumer grade Nvidia GeForce 750Ti thanks to the new *Maxell* generation chip running as fast as high-end graphics based on the *Kepler* architecture (like the Titan), and litteraly outperforming both AMD GPUs and Xeon-Phi accelerator card.
 Thanks to the PyOpenCL interfaced in Python, programming CPUs in a parallel is as easy as programming GPUs.